currentco/feed-reader-testing/README.md

 ## Instructions

+- Clone the project files on your computer.
-- Open the <a href="https://currentco.github.io/feed-reader-testing/">Feed Reader Testing</a> in your browser.
+- Open the index.html in your browser.
 - Wait for the Jasmine report on all the tests to complete.

 ## Functionalities